 Our whole life is solving puzzles. ~Erno Rubik

 The above quote is brilliant: because it’s true!

-I’ve been wanting, for a while, to research games and tools that can help autism spectrum individuals and their families develop those problem solving skills.
+I’ve wanted, for a while, to research games and tools that can help autism spectrum people and their families develop those problem solving skills.

 The list below comprises some helpful resources that can help you.

 Kids speak through play.
 When children on the autism spectrum play, they improve their motor skills, language skills, and social kills by moving their bodies and interacting with their environment.
 It can be challenging, however, to engage kids on the autism spectrum in play.

 Pediatric occupational therapist Tara Delaney provides the answer.
 In 101 Games and Activities for Children with Autism, Asperger’s, and Sensory Processing Disorders, she shows you how to teach your children by moving their bodies through play.
 These interactive games are quick to learn but will provide hours of fun and learning for your child.
 And many of the games can be played indoors or outdoors, so your child can enjoy them at home, outside, or on field trips.

 This resource has more than one hundred games that can help your child: